nomike/metalab_3d_printer_test_files/README.md

 ## cylinder_hollow_100x8

-A 100mm heigth cylinder with a wall thickness of 8mm.
+A 100mm height cylinder with a wall thickness of 8mm.
 This is useful to detect y- or x-crashes.

 ## stringing_test_cylinders